buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 followed by sequence and communication definitions.

-The reader should note, that the proposed architecture does not match the implementation of the PoC to the full extent.
-The goal of this project is to provide a generalizable idea to implement such a solution, while the PoC proves the ability of modifying HTTP requests in-flight.
+The reader should note, that the proposed architecture does not match the implementation of the POC to the full extent.
+The goal of this project is to provide a generalizable idea to implement such a solution, while the POC proves the ability of modifying HTTP requests in-flight.

 ### Brief Description